AMMALLA/Logistic-Regression/README.md

 ## Implementation of logistic Regression using Python CODE

+When we are implementing Logistic Regression Machine Learning Algorithm using sklearn, we are calling the sklearn’s methods and not implementing the algorithm from scratch.
+In this article, I will be implementing a Logistic Regression model without relying on Python’s easy-to-use sklearn library.
+This post aims to discuss the fundamental mathematics and statistics behind a Logistic Regression model.
+I hope this will help us fully understand how Logistic Regression works in the background.

  ### Import the required libraries

 ##### import numpy as np
 ##### import pandas as pd
 ##### import seaborn as sns

 ### Load the classification data